lydell/elm-safe-virtual-dom/README.md

 > [!IMPORTANT]
 > Can this be used in production?
 After a careful gradual rollout during May 2025, [Insurello](https://careers.insurello.se/) is using this in production since 2025-05-26.
 With a couple of thousand unique users per day, there haven’t been a single error reported automatically or to customer service.
 A few people on Discord have helped testing too.
 However, there are definitely [areas that are more and less tested](#what-to-test) (since not all projects use all features).
 >
 > This project has gone from heavy development to a testing stage, which is now concluded, to a “getting across the finishing line” stage.
-Now, I’ll work on improving the installation process, creating pull requests to the forked Elm packages for increased visibility, and making an announcement.
+Now, I’ll work on improving the installation process, and making an announcement.
 >
 > The readme below is written from a testing perspective, but if you feel savvy enough, you might be able to figure out how to use it in production, too (until I’ve made that easier).